damonkelley/damonkelley.github.io/index.md

 tags: [about]
 ---

 My name is Damon Kelley and I am a software developer living in Denton, Texas.
-I graduated from the University of North Texas back in the the Aughties.
+I graduated from the University of North Texas back in the Aughties.

 **Some irrelevant things about me (aside from the above)**: